Machado leads 11-HR Mexico City slugfest, Padres top Giants

-Nelson Cruz, Juan Soto, Fernando Tatis and Xander Bogaerts also went deep for the Padres, who outhomered the Giants 6-5 and outhit them 17-13 in the thin air of Estadio Alfredo Harp Helú, which opened in 2019.
-At 7,349 feet above sea level, this two-game series is the highest elevation for big league games.
-MLB’s previous regular-season trips to Mexico were for games in Monterrey.
+Nelson Cruz, Juan Soto, Fernando Tatis and Xander Bogaerts also went deep for the Padres, who outhomered the Giants 6-5 and outhit them 17-13 in the thin air of Estadio Alfredo Harp Helú.

-San Francisco’s Brandon Crawford, Lamonte Wade Jr. and Mitch Haniger homered off Joe Musgrove.
-Blake Sabol hit a two-run homer in the seventh against Steven Wilson that tied the score 10-10, and David Villar homered five pitches later.
+After each home run, the Padres topped the triumphant hitter with a mariachi sombrero in the dugout.
+Machado said Tatis bought the green, red, white and black hat Friday night at the team hotel and the group weighed using it to celebrate or a mask wrestler Rey Mysterio gave to Machado.

+“If we can keep hitting like that, maybe we´ll bring the mask and the sombrero to San Diego,” Machado said.
+“We are going to use them tomorrow for sure”.

 That lead didn’t last long against the Padres, who were the home team and scored in seven of eight innings in which they batted.

-Before a crowd of 19,611, Tatis doubled off Tyler Rogers (0-1) and Machado hit his fourth home run of the season.
-The Padres tacked on four more runs in the eighth, when Trent Grisham hit a two-run double and Cruz had a two-run single.
+Tatis doubled off Tyler Rogers (0-1) and Machado hit his fourth home run of the season.
+The Padres tacked on four more runs in the eighth, when Trent Grisham hit a two-run double against Scott Alexander and Cruz a two-run single off John Brebbia.

 Cruz went 5 for 6 with four RBIs and became the oldest player to homer for the Padres when he went deep leading off the third inning against Sean Manaea.
 Cruz was 42 years, 302 days, surpassing Rickey Henderson at 42 years, 283 days on Oct.
 4, 2001.

+“I´m just happy to be out there helping the team win.
+I´m not interested so much on the records”, Cruz said.

-Soto and Bogaerts homered on consecutive pitches from Jakob Junis in the fourth, and Tatis and Machado went deep in a three-pitch span against Junis in the fifth.
-After every home run, the Padres celebrated by topping the hitter with a green, red, white and black sombrero that Tatis picked up during promotional events Friday.
+Soto and Bogaerts homered on consecutive pitches from Jakob Junis in the fourth, among four sets of back-to-back homers.
+Tatis and Machado went deep in a three-pitch span against Junis in the fifth.

 Bogaerts became the first player to homer in regular-season games in four countries, adding to his previous drives in the U.S., Canada and England.